 Wallace F. Bennett papers

-Correspondence, speeches, bills, legislative resolutions, press releases, financial records, statistical tables, photographs, printed material, newspaper clippings, and notes document Wallace F. Bennett's activities, political matters, and office administrations during his time as a senator between 1948 and 1974 in Utah and Washington D.C.
-The Wallace F. Bennett papers were created and compiled by Senator Wallace F. Bennett and his staff during four six-year terms in the US Senate) is the Cold War - including how to promote peaceful coexistence between the Soviet Union and America.
+Collection contains correspondence, speeches, bills, legislative resolutions, press releases, financial records, etc. that document Wallace F. Bennett's activities during his time as a senator between 1948 and 1974 in Utah and Washington D.C.
+The central topic of these materials (which were mostly created during Bennett's later terms in the US Senate) is the Cold War - including how to promote peaceful coexistence between the Soviet Union and America.
 They also reveal the immense changes that occurred in the concerns of the United States Congress during the twenty-four years of Bennett's service.
+Materials dated 1948-1984.

 - Extent: 3 volumes (2.45 linear ft.). -- 651 boxes (404 linear ft.)